shawnps/gengo_api_docs/content/v2/payloads.md

 callback_url String.
 The full URL to which we will send system updates (completed jobs, new comments, etc.).

 auto_approve
-: _Boolean_ of whether the job will be automatically approved after translation has completed.
+: _1 (true) / 0 (false)_ of whether the job will be automatically approved after translation has completed.

 ctime
 : _String_ of Unix Timestamp for when this job was submitted (by you - not by the translator).